 Catalyst IT Australia has specific Email and Internet Use policies.
 The policies specify the ways that email and the internet may and may not be used by Catalyst employees and the intended purposes for such use.
 Email and access to the internet is provided for business use and should be used for business purposes.
 Such use may be monitored.

 Catalyst IT Australia uses Rocketchat for internal chat within the organisation.
 Users may request to subscribe to any relevant channel within Rocketchat and may discuss anything relevant to the channel there.
 Some channels are available by invitation only.
 There is a #Australia channel for information relevant to all offices.
 There are also specific channels for each office.
 Employees are instructed during induction on which channels to use to relay specific types of information.
 Use of Rocketchat is subject to the provisions for reasonable behaviour online that also apply in all other contexts.
 No behaviour that is inflammatory, or causes harassment or intimidation of any other person will be tolerated.

 Video conferencing is used to assist communication between staff in different places and between offices.
 Meetings are often held via video conferencing and video conferencing allows those staff who may be working from home to take part in meetings, or discuss work with colleagues.
-Catalyst IT Australia prefers to use Jitsi as a video conferencing platform, although Zoom accounts are also available.
+Catalyst IT Australia prefers to use open source products, such as Jitsi or BigBlueButton, as video conferencing platforms, although Zoom accounts are also available.

 Catalyst IT Australia uses Seafile and Alfresco to share files.
 These platforms allow for shared access to files and directories, facilitating collaboration on shared projects.